 Java Moss comes from areas of Southeast Asia, including; Java, Japan, the Philippines, Malaysia, Vietnam, Singapore, and the Islands of the East Indian archipelago.
 It’s particularly common in moist and tropical climates.
 Sometimes it can be found growing on rocks, river banks, and tree trunks.
-This moss is the commonly used in aquariums and is sold in aquarium supply shops; whether online or in real life.
+This moss is the commonly used in aquariums and is sold in aquarium supply shops, either online or in store.

 Java Moss is delicate, featuring small and irregularly branched stems populated with rows of overlapping oval-shaped leaves.

 There are elongated, bright green leaves on submerged specimens that are much smaller than the leaves growing on land.
 Java moss is similar to other mosses in that it has no roots, and instead absorbs nutrients through leaves.
 The moss grows free floating, or sends out rhizoids that attach it to decorations, rocks, driftwood, gravel, or sand.